nicomcd/CPE-322/Lab2/README.md

 *I pledge my Honor that I have abided by the Stevens Honor System*

+> Go to the IoT repository
+> Study Lessons 1 and 2
+> Open a terminal

 ---

 The following code block contains the commands from the lab assignment and its respective output: